tkn-tub/ns3-gym/doc/manual/source/click.rst

 Once Click has been built successfully, change into the ns-3 directory and configure ns-3 with Click Integration support::

-  $: ./waf configure --enable-tests --with-nsclick=/path/to/click/source
+  $: ./waf configure --enable-examples --enable-tests --with-nsclick=/path/to/click/source

 If it says 'enabled' beside 'NS-3 Click Integration Support', then you're good to go.